-Or someone who switched into a totally new career, like teaching, but then realized it’s not what they dreamt it to be.
+Or someone who switched into a totally new career, but then realized it’s not what they dreamt it to be.

 Or someone who paid a crazy amount of money for their dream home only to realize that they don’t actually like living there after all.

 You Don’t Need to Commit 100% To Get The Same Benefits

 What if I told you that you can get the same benefit with only a fraction of the commitment?

 My post, How I Skipped The MBA And Got An Online Degree In Tech, has been one of the more popular posts on this site.

 I continue to get emails from people asking me what specific online program I used and my thoughts on if they should pursue the degree.

 If you read the post carefully, you’ll realize that I didn’t actually have to complete the degree, to get the job.